ozzieperez/packtpub-library-downloader/README.md

 - *epub*: EPUB format
 - *cover*: Cover image
 - *code*: Accompanying source code
-- *info*: Creates a JSON file with the title, # of pages, and description. (note: it slows downloads)
+- *info*: Creates a JSON file with the title, ISBN, # of pages, and description. (note: it slows downloads)

 ## Dependencies: